South Downs Way Information

 GPX files for the walking route, cycling route and equestrian route can be downloaded from the Create Your Own Trip page (the buttons are below the map).

-There is a good choice of accommodation close to the Trail, which can be viewed on the Interactive Map below.
+There is a good choice of accommodation close to the Trail, which can be viewed on the Interactive Map above.
 Use the map filters to display different types of accommodation.

 Alternatively, download and print a list of accommodation for each section of the Trail.